klakor/zaliczenie_selenium/README.md

 https://chromedriver.chromium.org/downloads

-All required dependencies are provided in **test_requirements.txt** file.
+All required dependencies are provided in **requirements.txt** file.
 You can install them by running a single command:
 > **$ make deps**

 A test_suite.py is provided in '/tests' folder.
 You can run it directly or use the command: